 Roarr!
 Dinosaur Park

 Roarr! has over 25 dinosaur-themed attractions across 85 acres.
-There are play areas, eateries, an animal farm, crazy golf, a deer park, a race circuit, a maze, sand pits, a treehouse, and more.
+There are play areas, eateries, an animal farm, crazy golf, a race circuit, a maze, sand pits, a treehouse, a splash zone and more.
 The park is designed for families with children of any age up to 15 years old.

 They have several restaurant and café options that will cater to a variety of dietary requirements.
-You can also bring your own supplies and set up camp in the Picnic Area.
-Get more information about Roar here.
+You can also bring your own supplies and set up camp in the picnic area.

 Pleasure Beach in Great Yarmouth is a traditional theme park.
 When it first opened in 1909, there was a scenic railway and little else.
 Now, they have 28 rides and attractions.
 The most popular ride is the roller coaster that was built in 1932.